johnosbb/Artificial-intelligence/Embedded/LuckFox_Pico_Ultra_RV1106/examples/rknn_mobilenet_demo/README.md

 # Unlocking On-Device AI: Image Classification on the Luckfox Ultra with MobileNet

 The world of embedded AI is rapidly expanding, bringing powerful machine learning capabilities to compact, low-power devices.
 It's amazing how much intelligence we can now pack into something as small as the Luckfox Ultra.
 The Ultra is a cost effective highly integrated edge AI computing platform from Luckfox.
+It integrates ARM Cortex-A7/RISC-V MCU/NPU/ISP Processors in a single device.
 In this article, we'll explore a practical example: performing image classification using a pre-trained MobileNetV1 model on this neat little device.

+## The Luckfox Ultra Specifications

+- Single-core ARM Cortex-A7 32-bit core with integrated NEON and FPU
+- Built-in Rockchip self-developed 4th generation NPU, features high computing precision and supports int4, int8, and int16 hybrid quantization.
+The int8 computing power of RV1106G3 is 1TOPS, and RV1106G2 is 0.5TOPS
+- Built-in self-developed third-generation ISP3.2, supports 5-Megapixel, with multiple image enhancement and correction algorithms such as HDR, WDR, multi-level noise reduction, etc.
+- Features powerful encoding performance, supports intelligent encoding mode and adaptive stream saving according to the scene, saves more than 50% bit rate of the conventional CBR mode so that the images from camera are high-definition with smaller size
+- Built-in 16-bit DRAM DDR3L, which is capable of sustaining demanding memory bandwidths

 ## The Luckfox Ultra and MobileNet